-4.2.1 The high-grade mineral oil shall be free from acid and other impurities, must have resistance to oxidation and formation of sludge when subjected to rolling mill service, and must separate water, air, and other contaminants rapidly.
+The high-grade mineral oil shall be free from acid and other impurities, must have resistance to oxidation and formation of sludge when subjected to rolling mill service, and must separate water, air, and other contaminants rapidly.

-4.3 The material shall also comply with the requirements given in Table 1 and Table 2, when tested according to the appropriate test methods prescribed in col 12 of Table 1 and col 9 of Table 2.
+4.3 The material shall also comply with the requirements given in Table 1 and Table 2, when tested according to the appropriate test methods prescribed in col (12) of Table 1 and col (9) of Table 2.

 5 PACKING AND MARKING

+5.1 Packing

-5.1 Packing — The material shall be packed in securely closed metal or any other suitable containers as agreed to between the purchaser and the supplier.
+The material shall be packed in securely closed metal or any other suitable containers as agreed to between the purchaser and the supplier.

 5.2 Marking